danielcayer/F5-Symposium-2022-301a/docs/class8/module04/lab1.rst

 Go to the **ftp\_vs** and change the **Source Address Translation** to the **SNATpool\_249** pool.

-Let's tried the tcpdump we did earlier, but have it limited to the pool member and SNAT pool IP::
+Let's try the tcpdump we did earlier, but have it limited to the pool member and SNAT pool IP::

    tcpdump -nni server_vlan host 10.1.20.15 and 10.1.20.249

 Now there is no extraneous traffic being seen.
-Open a terminal window and ftp to **10.1.10.100** and log on to the ftp server.
+From the command prompt, ftp to **10.1.10.100** and log on to the ftp server.
 User: **root**
 Password: **default**

 *Q3.
 What is the client IP that shows up in the tcpdump?*